Marshall vs. East Carolina NCAA Football Odds, Plays and Insights | September 18, 2021

 - Keaton Mitchell has rushed for a team-leading 50 yards on four attempts (50.0 yards per game).
 He also averages 79.0 receiving yards per game, grabbing five passes for 79 yards and one touchdown.

-- Rahjai Harris has totaled 22 rushing yards on eight carries (22.0 yards per game) this season.
+- Rahjai Harris has put up 22 rushing yards on eight carries (22.0 yards per game) this season.
 He also has four catches for 56 yards (56.0 per game).

-- Jsi Hatfield has racked up 51 yards on three receptions, averaging 51.0 yards per game.
+- Jsi Hatfield has 51 receiving yards on three receptions, averaging 51.0 yards per game.